Connie H. Ballard, Ed. D.

-Ms. Baldwin is a licensed history/social science teacher and PK-12 school administrator with classroom experience at the secondary level, and has also worked as a paralegal for a civil litigation firm prior to her teaching career.
+Ms. Baldwin is a licensed history/social science teacher and PK-12 school administrator with classroom experience at the secondary level.
+She worked as a paralegal for a civil litigation firm prior to her teaching career.
 She received her Bachelor of Arts in Leadership Studies and Political Science from the University of Richmond and completed her Masters' Degree in Educational Leadership at Longwood University.

 Ms. Baldwin joined the OPS team in 2009.
 She coordinates the internal processes pertaining to Teacher Preparation Program admission, Practicum placements and Student Teaching placements.
 This includes conducting orientation sessions and training for teacher candidates, advisors, faculty, program coordinators, and prospective students.
 Ms. Baldwin works with the school division contacts to secure the best placements possible for Longwood teacher candidates.
 Her best advice to teacher candidates is this: "Don’t freak out; there are always solutions to the challenges or problems at hand.
 However, you need to be your own best advocate and be proactive in seeking out help for timely program completion and graduation leading to initial licensure."

-Ms. Baldwin is also very committed to community service.
-She volunteers as an EMT with her local fire department and rescue squad, teaches CPR and First Aid for the American Heart Association, leads a Girl Scout troop for girls in grades 4-12, and chairs a board of directors for a nonprofit youth ministry.
+Ms. Baldwin is also very committed to community service in her spare time.
+She volunteers as an EMT with her local fire department and rescue squad, teaches CPR and First Aid for the American Heart Association, serves on a board of directors for a nonprofit youth ministry.
 Ms. Baldwin also enjoys reading and singing whenever possible.

 Judy Allen Kovach